 4 of these solutions have been selected to be featured during the Trial in October 2018.

-The second DRIVER+ Trial will take place in the premises of Entente pour la Protection de La Forêt Méditerranéenne (Valabre), located in the south of France.
+The second DRIVER+ Trial took place in the premises of Entente pour la Protection de La Forêt Méditerranéenne (Valabre), located in the south of France.

 Valabre is a governmental organisation for the protection of the forest and the environment against fires.
 This organisation coordinates the efforts of the 14 departments most affected by forest fires of the South of France covering 4 regions: Provence Alpes Côte d’Azur, Occitanie, Corsica, and Auvergne-Rhône-Alpes, to fight forest fires.